We are all musicians. (Manifesto)

 This is why I’ve made it my mission to help every music lover develop a deeper, more meaningful relationship with music.

-If you have the desire to be a music maker (or feel that music might actually be your second religion), we think you’ll love what we have here at QPL.
+If you have the desire to be a music maker (or believe that music might actually be your religion), we think you’ll love what we have here at QPL.

 We create best-in-class music education that helps adult learners achieve long-term success at the piano.